-Prior to submitting a TT application, the subdivider must obtain a Pre-Application Review which is prepared by the Permit Assistance & Zoning Counter and Current Planning Staffs.
-This allows County staff to identify information specific to the property which may affect the submittal and processing of the application.
+Prior to submitting a TT application, the subdivider must obtain a Conference Checklist which is prepared by the Permit Assistance & Zoning Counter.
+This checklist allows County staff to identify information specific to the property which may affect the submittal and processing of the application.